tschijnmo/programmabletuple/README.rst

 Methods
 ^^^^^^^

-Methods can also be defined for immutable classes with exactly the same syntax as the normal mutable class.
+Methods can also be defined for programmable tuples with exactly the same syntax as the normal user-defined classes.
 Just here the only place where ``self`` could be mutated is in the ``__init__`` method, any attempt to mutate ``self`` would cause an error in any other method.
 So the methods here should be ones that concentrates more on the return value rather than mutating the state of the object.
-Due to this apparent deviation from the classical Smalltalk-style object-orientated programming, the methods could be clearly defined outside the class as a normal function, and then then we can forward them into the class for convenience.
+Due to this apparent deviation from the classical Smalltalk-style object-orientated programming, the methods normally could be clearly defined outside the class as a normal function, and then then we can forward them into the class for convenience.
 For instance, if we have got a class for symbolic mathematical expressions and a function to compute the derivative with respect to a symbol, we could do

 .. code:: python